james-hu/aws-serverless-dataflow/README.md

 ## Quick start

+### Option 1: download precompiled binaries

+Precompiled binaries can be downloaded from the [release page on GitHub](https://github.com/james-hu/aws-serverless-dataflow/releases).

+You just need to download the version matching your OS (Windows, MacOS, or Linux) and then run it from a terminal/command window.

+### Option 2: install as NPM package

-You can have it installed globally like this:
+If [Node.js](https://nodejs.org/) has already been installed in the computer, you can have aws-serverless-dataflow installed globally like this:

 ```sh-session
 $ npm install -g aws-serverless-dataflow